vesellov/bitdust.docs.old/crypto_contracts.md

 As you can see, contract was not "finished", but it was "paid" in advance and closed.
 Of course, this have much more value for provider than consumer.
 Because if quality of service will be not good enough consumer definitely would like to switch to another provider, but he still need to pay for whole contract duration.
 So consumer will have to trust so much to provider and agree on this situation.

-Luckily, all contracts was saved in global distributed publicly accessible storage and consumer able to check all past contracts for this given provider.
-Based on this info and some level-of-trust method he can decide to trust or not to this provider.
-For example he can check in how much "long and prepaid" contracts he was already involved.
+Luckily, all contracts was saved in global distributed publicly accessible storage and consumer able to check all past contracts for any given provider.
+Based on this historical info and some level-of-trust methods he can decide whether he can trust or not to this provider.
+For example he can check how much "long and prepaid" contracts he was already involved in and compare their status.

 ## Calculate costs